The right age to start skiing depends greatly on your family. However, choosing a good age to start skiing is key to a successful ski holiday.

 If your family only skis occasionally, the perfect time for your children to begin learning is between the ages of 4 and 6.

-Most ski fields offer lessons for children ages 4 and up, which means you have the flexibility to choose your ski destination based on the experience the rest of your family is after.
+Most ski fields offer lessons for children ages 4 and up.
+This means you have the flexibility to choose your ski destination based on the experience the rest of your family is after.

-4-year-olds are generally encouraged to join group lessons only if they are sociable and eager to learn new skills, while most 5- and 6-year-olds will enjoy group lessons.
+4-year-olds are generally encouraged to join group lessons only if they are sociable and eager to learn new skills.
+On the other hand, most 5- and 6-year-olds will enjoy group lessons.

 Group sizes are very small, ensuring plenty of personal attention from the instructor.